-Since it’s debut in 2013, the Minim House has become one of the most iconic tiny homes in the U.S. Designed by Foundry Architects and Brian Levy, the 210ft2 Minim is the only micro house to win 3 American Institute of Architects design awards.
+Since its debut in 2013, the Minim tiny house has become one of the most iconic tiny homes in the U.S. Designed by Foundry Architects and Brian Levy, the 210ft2 Minim is the only micro house to win 3 American Institute of Architects design awards.
 No loft, no walls, and great vaulted ceilings lend it a modern spacious feel.
 A perfectly refined mobile tiny home, studio, ADU or AirBnB guesthouse.

 Notes From the Designer